 Deepening your art or craft as a musician, dancer, athlete, chef, or craftsperson

-A deeper relationship with yourself and the dynamic experience of living in your body
+Developing a deeper relationship with yourself and a dynamic experience of living in your body

 What is Lyra’s teaching style?